tldr-pages/tldr/pages/common/astyle.md

 `astyle {source_file}`

-- Apply java style with attached braces:
+- Apply the java style with attached braces:

 `astyle  --style=java {path/to/file}`

-- Apply allman style with broken braces:
+- Apply the allman style with broken braces:

 `astyle --style=allman {path/to/file}`